Custom gate implementations#

 return np.exp(-0.5 * (offset_coords / self.sigma) ** 2)

-allow handling the amplitudes (via the attribute scale
+IQPulse allow handling the amplitudes (via the attribute scale) without

 having to resample the waveform for every different amplitude value.
 However, one can always choose to include

-the amplitude into the sampling and then use scale=1
+the amplitude into the sampling and use scale=1.

 in a quantum gate.
-However, the GateImplementation usually has other calibrated parameters as well defined in the
+The GateImplementation usually also has other calibrated parameters as well defined in the

 implementation itself.
 As an example, here are the implementation-level parameters of the default PRX implementation,